freedomotic/fd-developer-manual/docs/source/plugins/security.rst

   </users>

-Credentials are saved in hash format.
+Credentials are saved in hash format (SHA-256).

 Every user has a specific **role** as reported in *roles.xml* file.

 .. code:: xml